mendix/docs/content/en/docs/appstore/widgets/combobox.md

 #### 2.1.2 General Tab

-The **General** sections allows you to configure general behavior and captions for the combobox.
+The **General** section allows you to configure general behavior and captions for the combobox.
 The following configurations are available:

 * **Placeholder text** – captions that will be displayed when there is no data being selected
 * **Filter type** – allows the user to type into the input and filter displayable options on the combobox